automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Timimus.md

 # Timimus
-## Description: The only ornithomimid ever discovered in Australia.
+## The only ornithomimid ever discovered in Australia.